HaxeFoundation/haxe-evolution/proposals/0000-promises.md

 ## Introduction

-Add a `Promise` type to the Haxe standard library based on the A+ specification for the most part.
+Add a `haxe.Promise` type to the Haxe standard library based on the A+ specification for the most part.

 ## Motivation